OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Tech Owes You an Apology.md

 Old hands may remember [Push](https://en.wikipedia.org/wiki/Push_technology), Pen Computing and the [Segway](https://slate.com/human-interest/2021/08/dean-kamen-viral-mystery-invention-2001.html).
 You likely have your own favorites.

-Most of these were big distractions.
+Most of these were distractions.
 If you spent time learning about them, then spent money implementing them, chances are you didn't get far and wasted considerable resources.

 I don't mean to say that these ideas don't contain useful technologies.
 They do.
 But these technology descriptions are like looking into a giant warehouse of awesome tech and saying the ferris wheel and yo-yo are going to be the earth shaking inventions that matter.
 They truly miss the point.